 Any shareholder or other party may communicate directly with the Board, any committee of the Board, or our non-management directors as a group by writing to the intended recipient in the care of the Corporate Secretary.
-Shareholders can send communications electronically through our website at www.renre.com by clicking on "secretary@renre.com" under "Contact Us-Legal or Corporate Information" or by mail to: RenaissanceRe Holdings Ltd., P.O.
+Shareholders can send communications electronically through our website at www.renre.com by clicking on "secretary@renre.com" under "Contact US-Legal or Corporate Information" or by mail to: RenaissanceRe Holdings Ltd., P.O.
 Box HM 2527, Hamilton HM GX, Bermuda, Attn: Corporate Secretary.
-If properly addressed, communications will be forwarded to the intended recipient unopened. intended recipient unopened.
+If properly addressed, communications will be forwarded to the intended recipient unopened.

 The Audit Committee, on behalf of itself and our other non-management directors, has established procedures to enable employees or other parties who may have a concern about our conduct or policies to communicate that concern.
 Our employees are encouraged and expected to report any conduct which they believe in good faith to be an actual or apparent violation of our Code of Ethics.
 In addition, as required under the Sarbanes-Oxley Act of 2002, the Audit Committee has established procedures pertaining to receiving, retaining, and treating complaints received regarding accounting, internal accounting controls, or auditing matters, and with respect to the confidential, anonymous submission by Company employees of concerns regarding, among other things, questionable accounting or auditing matters.
 These communications may be anonymous, and may be submitted in writing, e-mailed, or reported by phone through various internal and external mechanisms as provided on the Company's internal website.
-Additional procedures by which internal communications may be made are provided. internal website.
 Additional procedures by which internal communications may be made are provided to each employee.
 Our Code of Ethics prohibits any employee or director from retaliating or taking any adverse action against anyone for raising or helping to resolve an integrity concern.